-GEORGETOWN— Applications are being accepted for Williamson County residents interested in service on the 2019 Williamson Central Appraisal District Appraisal Review Board (ARB).
+GEORGETOWN—The Williamson Central Appraisal District (WCAD) is accepting applications from residents interested in service on the Appraisal Review Board (ARB).

 The most important qualification for any ARB member is an attitude of fairness and willingness to devote sufficient time to the responsibilities.
 Texas law also contains specific provisions on eligibility.

-Candidates for the ARB must be current residents of the Williamson Central Appraisal District, and must have resided in the district for at least two years.
+Candidates for the ARB must be current residents of the Williamson Central Appraisal District and must have resided in the district for at least two years.
 Persons who fall into any of the following categories are ineligible:

 - Applicants are not considered if they are presently under indictment or have previously been convicted of a felony or a misdemeanor involving moral turpitude.